erorus/db2/README.md

 This work is developed with no involvement of ZAM Network, which is my current employer.

+## Thanks

+Most of the file format details were found by documentation at [the WoWDev wiki](https://wowdev.wiki/DB2).
+Thanks to those who contribute there!

 ## License

 Copyright 2016 Gerard Dombroski